 The current cohort of the Aspiring Leaders Programme (ALP3) began their journey at Brathay in September 2017 and they will be involved for the next 3 years until June 2020.
 The programme is a once in a lifetime chance for future community leaders to get the training and support they need to excel.
-Participants end up with a degree in Social Enterprise Leadership – and it’s all paid for with generous funding from the Francis C Scott Charitable Trust, Rathbones, Langdale Leisure and the Sir John Fisher Foundation.
+Participants end up with an Honours degree in Social Enterprise Leadership – and it’s all paid for with generous funding from the Francis C Scott Charitable Trust, Rathbones, Langdale Leisure, Rathbones and the Sir John Fisher Foundation.

 A good article explaining it all was published recently: http://www.cumbriacrack.com/2017/09/12/term-starts-future-community-heroes-unique-degree-course/